Together, we can do it!

 Letter of Management Board

-During the past few weeks, our lives have changed as never before.
+Over the past 1.5 years, our lives have changed as never before.
 The coronavirus affects us all.
 And we do not yet know the impact that this pandemic will have on our society.

 At this time, the effects of the virus are felt most keenly by those who work in the health care sector and take care of the sick, and those who work to maintain our public transportation systems and our supply chain of essential goods.
 They deserve our utmost respect and support.